tuvus/iowa-systems/README.md

 ---
 Seeds:

-Seeds are spawned by a separet variable at start that can be edited.
+Seeds are spawned by a seperate variable at start that can be edited.
 The humidity on the earth is randomly changed each frame.
 Seeds will germinate after a certain time and above a certain humidity.

 If a seed fails to germinate within a certain time, it will die off.

-Seeds are dispersed relative to their parents using random values and a species dispersal variable.
+Seeds are dispersed relative to their parents using random values and a dispersal range variable.

 ---
 Growth and SunRotationEffect: